 Stockholders' Rights under the Corporation Code Stockholders' Rights not in the Corporation Code Notice period of two weeks for regular stockholders' meetings and one week for special stockholders' meetings.
 (Section 50) In practice, the Company provides its stockholders with the notice and agenda of the Annual Stockholders' Meeting at least fifteen business days from the date thereof.
 No provision on the right of minority stockholders to propose holding of stockholders' meetings.
-1
+Minority stockholders may propose the items for discussion in the agenda that relate directly to the business of the Corporation.